Ferry from Hell: Athens to Santorini

 See what I meant when I said it was a good idea to get there early?

 The Ferry from Hell

 We were scheduled to arrive at Santorini at 12 noon.
 Even though the ferry left slightly late (around 7:30), I wasn’t concerned at all.
 Not yet anyway.

 The first few hours passed quite smoothly, and by about 10am, we were already wondering what we were going to do for the afternoon in Santorini.

 It was awful.
-Think Lardass and the pie-eating contest from Stand By Me.
+Think Lardass from the pie-eating contest in Stand By Me.
 The attendant lady was busy running around dishing out more vomit bags, almost tripping over the luggage piled up where they shouldn’t be.

 My dad, who fancies himself as a bit of a pressure point master, started to tap his fingers on the top of my head, kind of like a massage.
 Surprisingly, it really helped with the nausea.
 Within a few minutes everyone on the boat was doing it!

 It was around 11:30am (just 20 minutes from the scheduled arrival time) when a poor English speaker announced that we were going to arrive 20 minutes late at the island of Melos (or Milos).
 It wasn’t until after we arrived at Melos that we were told that we had to turn around because of poor weather, and we wouldn’t be leaving the dock for another hour and a half (ie 1:30pm).
 And as it turned out, Melos was another 2 hours from Santorini, so the earliest we would be getting there is 3:30pm.
 Seeing that there wasn’t much we could do, we decided to make the best of it and go grab a bite to eat near the pier.